rond-authz/rond-authz.github.io/_docs/cheat-sheet.md

 ### Iterate multiple lists

-You can iterate over multiple lists using the same index by defining a custom iterator
+You can iterate over multiple lists using the same index by defining a custom iterator:

 ```
 my_iteration_policy {